 The discussion examined different ways California has fostered diplomatic relations with lasting effects nationally and globally.
 Each of the three panelists highlighted their respective institutions’ ongoing work towards California’s three primary international goals: immigration, trade, and climate change.

-California’s leaders understand the importance of building and cultivating relationships, both domestically and internationally, in achieving policy goals and building a vibrant economy.
+Since outlined in 2018 by Governor Gavin Newsom and Lieutenant Governor Kounalakis, these goals have served as the guiding principles of the state’s business and sociopolitical spheres that have shaped relations with California’s global partners.
+Discussion Highlights: California’s leaders understand the importance of building and cultivating relationships, both domestically and internationally, in achieving policy goals and building a vibrant economy.
 As a global leader, California will continue to invest in people and innovation and work collaboratively to find creative solutions to global challenges, such as climate change.
 It was an honor to have the opportunity to engage with our esteemed panelists, and we thank them for sharing their expertise and insight.
+The webinar recording is available via the WTCNC YouTube channel.
+Past events and webinars hosted by the World Trade Center of Northern California and Global Ties San Francisco are also available.

 Diplomacy in Action